btbtbtqqq/SVhanger/README.md

 # Processing VCF file Framework of Structural Variant (SV)
 ---
+This tool set provides below function to display, compare,merge, filter the vcf files of structural variants(SVs) or SNPs

-【1】Display Statistical genotypes information and Length distribution of structural variants.<br>
+【SV_stat_vcf.py】Display Statistical genotypes information and Length distribution of structural variants.<br>
 【2】Merge SVs into VCF file of One Sample.<br>